ISAs are savings and investment products where you don’t pay income tax on the interest you earn (or on the increase in value of your investment).

 b) fixed with charges for withdrawals but a fixed interest rate for a length of time that you choose

 - Junior ISAs are a tax-efficient way to save for your child and can be accessed by the child when they reach 18 years of age.
-A child can only have one Junior Cash ISA.
+A child can only have one junior cash ISA and/or one junior stocks and shares ISA.

 What are the ISA rules and limits?

-From 1st July the annual ISA subscription limit will increase to £15,000 as per the Budget announcement on 19th March 2014.
-You can choose to invest any remaining allowance in a cash ISA, a stocks and shares ISA or a combination of both providing you don't invest more than £15,000 in total during the 2014/15 tax year.
+The total amount that you can save in ISAs in the 2014/15 tax year is £15,000.
+You can choose to invest up to your full allowance into a cash ISA, a stocks & shares ISA or a combination of both, providing you don’t invest more than £15,000 in total during the 2014/15 tax year.

-You can only open and pay money into one cash ISA each tax year.
+You can only open and pay money into one cash ISA and/or one stocks & shares ISA each tax year.

-There is an annual limit on how much you can put into one ISA in a tax year so if you take money out, you can’t replace it during that tax year.
+There is an annual limit on how much you can put into an ISA in a tax year, so if you take money out, you can’t replace it during that tax year.
 For example: